Galactic seismology: joint evolution of impact-triggered stellar and gaseous disc corrugations: A minimalist Galaxy model with gas

-We ran two simulations to track the evolution of the following models: 1) the isolated hybrid model; and 2) the interaction hybrid model.
+We track the evolution of the following models: 1) the isolated hybrid model; and 2) the interaction hybrid model.
 The former is intended as a reference simulation to gauge the response of the synthetic galaxy to the interaction, and to assess the impact of any artefacts (e.g. numerical noise).
 In the interaction hybrid simulation, the point mass representing Sgr is placed at $\vec{r} \approx (-11.1, 0, 28.6)$~kpc with a velocity $\vec{v} = (-145.4,0,-220.2)$~\kms\ with respect to the galactic centre.

-For both simulations, the synthetic galaxy and the infalling point mass are evolved with the \ramses\ code \citep{tey02a}, which incorporates adaptive mesh refinement (AMR).
+For both simulations, the synthetic galaxy and the infalling point mass are evolved with the \ramses\ code \citep{tey02a} which incorporates adaptive mesh refinement (AMR).
 The system is placed into a cubic box spanning 600~kpc on a side.
-The simulation box is initially filled with a cold ($T = 10^3$ K), tenuous, uniform gas.
+In addition to the galaxy and the perturber, the simulation box is initially filled with a cold ($T = 10^3$ K), tenuous, uniform gas.
 We do not attempt to set the ambient background gas in hydrostatic equilibrium, which is a non-trivial but feasible task \citep[e.g.][]{gro21g}.
 To deter the ambient gas from collapsing in a timescale shorter than our simulation time span, we set its density to an extreme threshold value ($10^{-20}$ \pcc).

 We stress that our simulations are strictly isothermal, i.e. the gas is artificially kept at a temperature of $10^3$ K throughout.
 But to ensure this equation of state does not influence our dynamical results, we have run one additional (expensive) simulation to $t \approx 1$ Gyr with a different equation of state for the gas.
-This test simulation starts from the same initial conditions and using a setup identical to those of our isolated hybrid model, with the exception of the following: 1) The ambient gas is initially hot ($t = 10^6$ K); 2) we include an idealised, uniform ultraviolet (UV) background (appropriate for a redshift $z = 0$) that heats the gas; 3) we allow the gas to cool radiatively, assuming it is composed of hydrogen, helium, and a mixture of metals resulting in a metallicity equivalent to 10 percent of the solar value.
+This test simulation starts from the same initial conditions and using a setup identical to those of our isolated hybrid model, with the exception of the following: 1) The ambient gas is initially hot ($T = 10^6$ K); 2) we include an idealised, uniform ultraviolet (UV) background (appropriate for a redshift $z = 0$) that heats the gas; 3) we allow the gas to cool radiatively, assuming it is composed of hydrogen, helium, and a mixture of metals resulting in a metallicity equivalent to 10 percent of the solar value.
 To deter the gas from cooling indefinitely, we set a temperature floor at $T = 10^3$ K. In addition to the effect of UV photo-heating, the gas temperature increases as a result of compression.

 We have compared the evolution of the discs with cooling/heating and the strict isothermal condition, and while there are differences between them, none are important for our dynamical study.
 This may seem contradictory to our assertion that the setup of the gas disc must be strictly isothermal.
 However, due to the existence of a temperature floor, the high gas density across much of the gas disc as well as its relatively high metallicity, the gas disc to a large extent retains its equilibrium temperature (and thus its structure) throughout, while the ambient medium barely cools during the time span of the simulation.
 In other words, the simulation starts and ends up (after $\sim 2$ Gyr) with virtually two distinct gas phases: a cold, dense disc, and a hot, tenuous background, connected by an insignificant intermediate temperature phase.